-The technical content of this document is approved under the authority of DOA No. EASA.21J.048.
+The technical content of this document is approved under the authority DOA ref.
+EASA.21J.048

 Note: THE APPROVAL IS GIVEN TO ALL CHAPTERS EXCEPT THE AIRWORTHINESS LIMITATIONS SECTION 04-00-00 WHICH IS SUBJECT TO SPECIFIC APPROVAL OF THE EASA.